Bronx Community Board 4

 Bronx Community Board 4 is a local government unit of the City of New York, encompassing the neighborhoods of Mount Eden, Highbridge and Concourse.
 It is delimited by Webster Avenue and Park Avenue to the east, Washington Bridge and the Cross Bronx Expressway to the north, the Harlem River to the west, and East 149th Street to the south.

 Community board staff and membership

-The current chairperson of the Bronx Community board 4 is Kathleen Saunders.
-Its District Manager is Paul A. Philps.
+The current chairperson of the Bronx Community board 4 is Robert Garméndiz.

 The City Council members representing the community district are non-voting, ex officio board members.
 The council members and their council districts are: